The Surprising Stories Behind Your Favorite Fast Food Mascots

 Joel Carillet/istockphoto

-Ronald McDonald first appeared in 1963, though fans of today's friendly cartoon clown probably wouldn't recognize the early version, based on a then-popular TV character called Bozo the Clown.
-When Bozo was canceled, McDonald's hired the actor who played him to create another clown character whose costume was made of things then found in McDonald's restaurants (such as a paper drinking cup instead of a red clown nose).
-That's how "Today" show weather reporter Willard Scott became the first-ever Ronald McDonald.
+Ronald McDonald is perhaps the world's most easily recognizable fast food mascot.
+He first appeared in 1963, though fans of today's friendly cartoon clown probably wouldn't recognize the original version, based on a then-popular TV character called Bozo the Clown.
+When Bozo was canceled, McDonald's hired the actor who played him to create another clown character whose costume was made of things found in McDonald's restaurants (such as a paper drinking cup instead of a red clown nose).
+That's how "Today" show weather reporter Willard Scott became the first-ever Ronald McDonald, a position he held through 1965.

 For more fast food trivia and dining tips, please sign up for our free newsletters.